oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 ```
 Option name              | Default value | Description
 :------------------------|:--------------|:-----------
-enable    | false        | Enables inline editing on grid.
-By default on all cells what have frontend type that support inline editing
+enable    | false        | Enables inline editing on the grid.
+By default is enabled for all cells that have frontend type that supports inline editing
-behaviour | enable_all   | Specifies a way how inline editing will be enabled.
+behaviour | enable_all   | Specifies the way to enable the inline editing.
 Possible values: `enable_all` - (default). this will enable inline editing where possible. `enable_selected` - disable by default, enable only on configured cells
-plugin    | orodatagrid/js/app/plugins/grid/inline-editing-plugin | Specifies plugin realization
+plugin    | orodatagrid/js/app/plugins/grid/inline-editing-plugin | Specifies the plugin realization
 default_editors | orodatagrid/js/default-editors | Specifies default editors for front-end types
 cell_editor | {component: 'orodatagrid/js/app/components/cell-popup-editor-component'} | Specifies default cell_editor_component and their options
 save_api_accessor | {class: 'oroui/js/tools/api-accessor'} | Required.
-Describes how update request will be sent.
-Please overview [documentation for `oroui/js/tools/api-accessor`](../../../../../UIBundle/Resources/doc/reference/client-side/api-accessor.md)
+Describes the way to send update request.
+Please see [documentation for `oroui/js/tools/api-accessor`](../../../../../UIBundle/Resources/doc/reference/client-side/api-accessor.md)

-### Sample usage of save_api_accessor with full options provided
+### Sample usage of the save_api_accessor with full options provided
 ``` yml
 save_api_accessor:
     route: orocrm_opportunity_task_update # for example this route uses following mask